afombravo/tnseeker/README.md

 tnseeker requires several dependencies, all instalable via `pip` commands.
 A notable exception is the poibin module, which is available in the current tnseeker folder, and can be originally be found here: https://github.com/tsakim/poibin

+## Requirements for working function

+tnseeker is an actively under-developement multi-step-sequencing analysis and processing program.
+Bugs, particularly at loading data from gff formats, can be expected.
+Troubleshooting on this end can be made easier by looking at the gene_info_parser_gff() function in the 'Essential_finder.py' script.

+### File requirements

+tnseeker requires several input files:

+ 1. A '.fastq.gz' file

+ 2. An annotation file, either genbank (.gb) or .gff.

+ 3. A FASTA file with the genome under analysis.

+1. exists as a single file;
+2. and 3. need to be in the same folder;

+### Working modes

+tnseeker is composed of 2 submodules:

+1. the initial sequencing processing: Handles the read trimming and alignment, creating a compiled .csv with all found transposon insertions.

+2. The Essential_finder: Infers gene essentiality from the insertion information found in the previous .csv file. tnseeker can thus be run on a standalone mode if the appropriate .csv and annotation files are indicated.

+PUT HERE EXAMPLE OF CODE FOR THIS